shishizuka/app-dev/README.md

 Season 3, Episode 24

 ### Fun Fact
-- I rewatched the whole series for like 8 times already.
+- I rewatched the whole series for like 8 or 10 times already.

 ### Rating
 ⭐ ⭐ ⭐ ⭐ ⭐ (5/5)